1993 Russian monetary reform: Objectives

-Russia's 1993 currency reform was intended to tame inflation and exchange the Russian ruble banknotes remaining in circulation from 1961 to 1992 for banknotes of a new design.
+Russia's 1993 currency reform was intended to tame inflation and exchange the Soviet ruble banknotes remaining in circulation from 1961 to 1992 for Russian banknotes of a new design.
 The reform was confiscatory, as there were a number of restrictions on the exchange of banknotes.
 In addition, the reform was carried out during the summer holidays, which created additional problems for citizens.
 The Central Bank of the Russian Federation issued a clarification that the exchange of banknotes after 1 October 1993 would be made exclusively on presentation of documents that proved the impossibility of exchange in a timely manner.

 That restriction was also aimed at combating the influx of currency notes from the former Soviet republics, as the central banks of the Republics ceased to look to Russia's State Bank and started printing their own money.
 In 1993, the central banks of the former member states began issue of their national currencies to replace the former Soviet ruble, which was a threat to Russia since the old rubles could be sent to Russia and would destabilise its financial system.